 Weaknesses: Can be on the pricey side; has a few makeup products with exaggerated anti-aging claims.

 IT Cosmetics (the IT stands for “Innovative Technology”) is the creation of Jamie Kern Lima, a former Miss USA pageant contestant and TV news anchor.
 Lima founded IT Cosmetics in 2008, selling her products in boutique stores and on QVC, then expanding into Canada in 2009.
 Since then, the line has gotten a lot of exposure with featured reports and stories on network television, including prominent mentions on the ABC reality show Dancing With the Stars.

-Of course, IT Cosmetics also has some products that are worth checking out.
-The line boasts an excellent powder blush, mascara, creme illuminator, hydrating cream lipstick, and many other products—including a full-coverage concealer that is truly full coverage—that are very good.
-However, while these products are good, they are not so unique that similar products can’t be found elsewhere for less money.
-As with any line that has a mix of good, so-so, and bad products, shopping using our reviews to guide you is a great way to ensure you’ll at least get your money’s worth, and your skin will be the better for it.
+Of course, IT Cosmetics does have products that are absolutely worth checking out.
+The line boasts an excellent range of color products, highlighters, foundations and many more worth consideration.
+As with any line that has a mix of standouts and caveats, shopping using our reviews to guide you is a great way to ensure you’ll at least get your money’s worth, and your skin will be the better for it.

 For more information on IT Cosmetics, visit www.itcosmetics.com.